santiagolopezg/Pneumonia_Project/README.md

 * The folders CNN, Fully Connected and Logistic regression contain the implementation for 3 different classifiers for comparison.
 This code was written in Theano, which is a Python libraty for Deep Learning.
 This code is legacy but functional.

 * The folder keras_net is the most recent implementation and the one being used for the manuscript.
-This codee was written using the Keras wrapper for Theano and cross_validation_sklearn.py uses the Scikit-learn API for optimization.
+This code was written using the Keras wrapper for Theano and cross_validation_sklearn.py uses the Scikit-learn API for optimization.

 ## Licence